-Pyrgos is one of Santorini’s most beautiful and picturesque villages, built on a Prophitis Ilias slope.
+Pyrgos village is one of Santorini’s most beautiful and picturesque spots, built on a Prophitis Ilias slope.
 Just seven and a half kilometers south of Fira, Santorini’s distinct side emerges a facet that revives the old time’s picturesque Greek villages.
 In 1995, Pyrgos had been declared a protected monument by Unesco’s decision, which promoted it internationally.

 Its houses undulate amphitheatrically beneath the Venetian castle’s ruins called “Castelli” by the natives.
 The entrance into the castle was performed through a unique point:” Porta,” over which a tetragonal building opened at its lower part, from which scalding olive oil was splashed onto intruders who wanted to violate the gate., This building was called the “battlement” or “murderer.”
 In case of an emergency, a system of galleries was used to protect and escape the inhabitants under the castle.
 On the west part, within the castle walls, one comes upon the church ‘Theotokaki’ or ‘Koimisis of Theotokou’ (Assumption), built in the 10th century.